thunderbird/appointment/test/e2e/README.md

 - The user scheduling availability hasn't been changed from the default settings;
 - In the dashboard the default calendar view is the current month view; this is important so that the tests can find an available booking slot, etc.
 - In `Booking Settings`, the `Booking Confirmation` option is enabled, so that requested appointments generate HOLD appointments that need to be confirmed
+- The timezone is set to the default of `America/Toronto`

 ## Running the E2E tests against your local dev environment